wanliyunyan/dva-typescript-antd-mobile-starter-kit/README.md

 -   [react](https://github.com/facebook/react) A declarative, efficient, and flexible JavaScript library for building user interfaces.
 -   [react-dom](https://github.com/facebook/react) This package serves as the entry point of the DOM-related rendering paths.
 It is intended to be paired with the isomorphic React, which will be shipped as react to npm.
 -   [styled-components](https://github.com/styled-components/styled-components) Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅 .
+-   [react-hot-loader](https://github.com/gaearon/react-hot-loader) Tweak React components in real time.

 devDependencies
--   [@babel/core](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/core](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
+-   [@babel/plugin-proposal-class-properties](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
+-   [@babel/plugin-proposal-decorators](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
+-   [@babel/plugin-syntax-dynamic-import](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
--   [@babel/plugin-transform-runtime](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/plugin-transform-runtime](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
--   [@babel/preset-env](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/preset-env](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
--   [@babel/preset-react](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/preset-react](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
--   [@babel/preset-typescript](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/preset-typescript](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
--   [@babel/runtime](https://github.com/babel/babel) 🐠 Babel is a compiler for writing next generation JavaScript.
+-   [@babel/runtime](https://github.com/babel/babel) Babel is a compiler for writing next generation JavaScript.
 -   [@types/classnames](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for react.
--   [@types/lodash](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for react-dom.
+-   [@types/lodash](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for lodash.
--   [@types/query-string](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for react-router.
--   [@types/react](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for react.
+-   [@types/react](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for classnames.
 -   [@types/react-dom](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for react-dom.
--   [@types/webpack](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for React.
+-   [@types/webpack](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for webpack.
--   [@types/webpack-env](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for React.
+-   [@types/webpack-env](https://github.com/DefinitelyTyped/DefinitelyTyped) This package contains type definitions for webpack-env.
 -   [autoprefixer](https://github.com/postcss/autoprefixer) Parse CSS and add vendor prefixes to rules by Can I Use.
 -   [babel-eslint](https://github.com/babel/babel-eslint) A wrapper for Babel's parser used for ESLint.
 -   [babel-loader](https://github.com/babel/babel-loader) Webpack plugin for Babel.